matangover/mypy-vscode/README.md

 * `mypy.statusFile`: Path to status file used by dmypy, relative to the workspace folder.
 By default, the status file is stored in a temporary location.
 Specify a name such as `.dmypy.json` to use a fixed location for the status file, so that you can reuse the daemon outside of VS Code.
 Reusing the daemon might cause issues, but can be useful for large codebases.

+* `mypy.currentWorkingDirectory`: Current working directory to invoke mypy from, relative to the workspace folder.
+Defaults to the workspace folder.

 ## Experimental: Type checking in notebooks

 This extension can also run mypy on Python code cells in Jupyter notebooks.
 To enable this feature, set `mypy.checkNotebooks` to `true`.
 Notebooks are type checked when they're opened or saved.